-One of three official Michigan wine appellations, the Lake Michigan Shore is home to 21 vineyards and wineries nestled among scenic farms and orchards.
-Offering beautiful views, unique experiences and an impressive variety of wines, tasting on the trail is one of our favorite afternoon adventures.
+Largest of five Michigan wine regions, the Lake Michigan Shore AVA boasts 21 wineries nestled among scenic farms and orchards.
+Offering lovely views, unique experiences, and a surprising (depending upon the last time you checked) range of wines, tasting on the trail is one of our most popular afternoon adventures.

 The majority of Lake Michigan Shore wines are estate grown, produced and bottled in small batches.
-Sharing a similar latitude and climate with great European wine growing regions, the best Lake Michigan Shore wines tend to have an old world profile, making them exceedingly drinkable and easily paired with food.
+Sharing a similar latitude and climate with great European wine growing regions, the best Lake Michigan Shore wines tend to have an old world profile, or in other words, are exceedingly drinkable and easily paired with food.
 Sweeter fruit and late harvest wines are also in generous supply as a result of the region’s fruit belt heritage and extended growing season.
 As wine production grows – nearly doubling in the last ten years – so does range and sophistication.
 Each year brings tasty new vintages for every palate.

-From casual self-guided exploration to curated, expert-led discovery, wine tasting is just the beginning of your experience on the trail.
-Enjoy lunch overlooking the vineyard at Tabor Hill’s restaurant, or pack a picnic and apple pick on Lemon Creek’s historic family farm.
-Take in a feature film by the fire at Dablon, or get your hands dirty in the field at Round Barn’s winemaking camp.
+From casual, self-guided exploration to curated, expert-led discovery, wine tasting is just the beginning of your fun on the trail.
+Enjoy lunch overlooking the vineyard at Tabor Hill, or u-pick seasonal fruit on Lemon Creek’s historic family farm.
+Take in a feature film by the fire at Dablon, or level-up your skills at a Hickory Creek seminar.
 Whether your speed is low key or high octane, patio gazing or festival dancing, memorable experiences abound.

 Navigating the wine trail is easy as most of the wineries are located in clusters throughout the region.
 Of 21 wineries, nine are conveniently grouped in the southernmost portion, about twenty minutes from the New Buffalo lakeshore.
 Scenic in every season, the drive between wineries here is lovely.